THE HOBBIT: THE DESOLATION OF SMAUG

 There is, of course, the encounter with Smaug at the climax.
 The dragon is magnificently brought to life, especially the image of it emerging covered in molten gold.
 Jackson also draws out the encounter between it and Martin Freeman, lets it take up the better part of twenty minutes whereas it was a much briefer affair and happened slightly differently in the book.
 The film arrives at the damp squib of a cliffhanger with Martin Freeman going Oh no, what have we unleashed? as the dragon flies off to attack Lake Town.
 By contrast to other dragon films like Siegfried (1924), The 7th Voyage of Sinbad (1958), Sleeping Beauty (1959), Dragonslayer (1981) and Fire & Ice (2008), it only feels as though it is drawing the expected climax of a film out ie. spreading it over two entire films into something far longer than it needs to be.

 Peter Jacksons other films include:- the zero-budget splatter film Bad Taste (1988); the hilariously adult take on the Muppets Meet the Feebles (1990); the gore-drenched zombie comedy Braindead/Deadalive (1992); Heavenly Creatures (1994), based on a sensational true-life murder in 1950s New Zealand; the flop ghost comedy The Frighteners (1996); the highly successful The Lord of the Rings: The Fellowship of the Ring (2001), The Lord of the Rings: The Two Towers (2002) and The Lord of the Rings: The Return of the King (2003); his remake of King Kong (2005); and the afterlife film The Lovely Bones (2009).
-Jackson has also produced District 9 (2009) and The Adventures of Tintin (2011).
+Jackson has also produced District 9 (2009), The Adventures of Tintin (2011) and the upcoming Mortal Engines (2018).